WordPress Minification – Improve Your Site Speed

 Sometimes when your site has been slow from the start when you didn’t have many plugins and content there could be a couple of reasons for it.
 First, your server might be slow, or your theme is the bottleneck.
 No one ever really wants to redesign their website but if not then your business could suffer as a result.

 If you do decide to redesign your website, be mindful while choosing a theme.
-You can find a list of the 20 fastest WordPress themes on CodeInWP.
-Also make sure that your choice is lightweight and fast, SEO friendly, customizable, and mobile-friendly.
+You can find a list of the fastest WordPress themes with a simple search.
+Make sure that your choice is lightweight and fast, SEO friendly, customizable, and mobile-friendly.
 A few other things to look for when choosing a theme are that you can use HTML5, that it’s reliable and secure.
 And always remember to turn off any theme features that you are not using.

 Optimize above the fold loading (lazy loading)